mattthughes/souls-like-gallery-app/README.md

 #### Not Found

-This feature will be shown if the user tries to visit a page that does not exist or if they do not have the required permissions to access the requested page
+This feature will be shown if the user tries to visit a page that does not exist or if they do not have the required permissions to access the requested page.
+The navigation bar component was reused to have the same navigation bar on all pages.

 ##### Mobile Not found page